-(2) The consumer may be responsible for repayment of the cost of the services furnished while the MCO grievance and appeal process or the state's fair hearing process was pending, to the extent that the services were furnished solely because of this requirement to provide continuation of benefits during the MCO grievance and appeal or state fair hearing process.
+(3) The consumer may be responsible for repayment of the cost of the services furnished while the was pending, to the extent that the services were furnished solely because of this requirement for continuation during the state fair hearing process.
 The state for FFS or the MCO for CoLTS may recover these costs from the member and not the provider.

-[8.315.4.19 NMAC - N, 12-30-10; A, 9-1-11]
+[8.315.4.19 NMAC - N, 12-30-10; A, 7-1-11]